jaysmith413/jaysmith413/README.md

 ### Hi there 👋
-I am Jay Smith, and I am currently learning to become a software developer.
+I am Jay Smith, and I am a software developer.

 <!--
 **jaysmith413/jaysmith413** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.